Viktor-Stojkov/TextCalculator.WebApi-Application/README.md

 There are two ways to run the application:

-1. With run from Visual Studio
+1. With run from Visual Studio<br>
 	1.1.
 To run the Web application
 	   - Open Visual studio
 	   - Open the solution with visual studio